Even though the holiday season is coming to a close, the post-holiday sales are a tempting reminder of

 personal and corporate networks.
 Lifelock also provides dark web monitoring, which scans the

-dark web for indicators that your credentials have been compromised in a cyber scam.
+dark web for indicators that your credentials have been compromised in a cyber scam. - Aura - another all-in-one security solution that specifically targets identity theft, financial fraud, and

 online scams.
 Aura features many of the same features as Lifelock, but also includes a robust